SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

-the emergent property of peace and balance of power

-a group of states enacting rason detant creates

-the emergent property from rason detant changes from a balance of power to warfare when aliances and tension are introduced.
+The emergent property from raison d'etat changes from a balance of power to large scale warfare when alliances and tension are introduced.